pantheon-systems/documentation/source/partials/outdated-core.md

-We support the latest public version of WordPress.
-Outdated versions of WordPress may function on the platform, but they are not actively supported.
+Pantheon supports the latest public version of WordPress.
+Outdated versions of WordPress might function on the platform, but they are not actively supported.